-Some passive income streams require work; others are 100% passive and easy addition to daily life.
+Some passive income streams require a little work, while others are 100% passive and an easy addition to daily life.

 7 Smart Passive Income Ideas for Physicians